 - 1. File all of the documents required of any new student.
-Transcripts of academic achievement submitted in a foreign language must be accompanied by a certified translation into English. - 2.
-Take the Test of English as a Foreign Language (TOEFL), a test which is administered by Education Testing Services (ETS) (www.ets.org).
-TOEFL scores must accompany applications from candidates in non-English speaking countries.
+Transcripts of academic achievement submitted in a foreign language must be accompanied by a certified translation into English. - Take the Test of English as a Foreign Language (TOEFL) Essentials Test, a test which is administered by Education Testing Services (ETS) (www.ets.org).
+TOEFL Essentials scores must accompany applications from candidates in non-English speaking countries. - 3.
+Achieve a score in the range of B1-7 to C2-12 (7-12 out of 12) on the TOEFL Essentials Test.
+TOEFL scores more than two years old will not be accepted.
+Information regarding the certificate or tests may be obtained from American embassies and consulate offices of the United States Information Service or from TOEFL, P.O.
+Box 6154, Princeton, NJ 08541-6154.
+Applicants who have received a degree from a college or university in the United States within the previous five years may not need to submit a TOEFL score.